-Exhibit 1.32 2006 National Fraud Survey: Recovery of Victims' Losses
+Exhibit 1.20 2015 Global Fraud Survey: Initial Detection of Occupational Frauds

-The Methods
+Methods

 The principal goal of the first Report to the Nation was to classify occupational frauds and abuses by the methods used to commit them.
-As a result of the 1996 study we were able to develop a classification system known informally as the Fraud Tree (see page 46) that

-Exhibit 1.33 2006 National Fraud Survey: Initial Detection of Frauds accounts for most, if not all, of the most common occupational fraud and abuse schemes.
-We tested the structure of the fraud tree against the cases in the 2002, 2004, and 2006 National Fraud Surveys to make sure that our classification system accounted for every scheme that was reported.
-Between the four studies, we have applied the Fraud Tree classification system to well over 3,600 cases of fraud and have found that it has covered them all.
+As a result of the 1996 study, the researchers were able to develop a classification system known informally as the fraud tree that accounts for most, if not all, common occupational fraud and abuse schemes.
+The researchers have tested the structure of the fraud tree against the cases in all subsequent studies to make sure that the classification system accounted for every scheme that was reported.
+Among the nine studies, the ACFE has applied the fraud tree classification system to thousands of cases of fraud and have found that it has covered them all.